modir/laminas-book/docs/doctrine_migrations.md

 can be used to create a table, to update a table or to remove a table.
 It can also be used, for example, to insert some data to a table (however, inserting data is not a schema change).

-> Doctrine migrations are designed for schema changes, not for inserting data to the database.
-Although,
+!!! note
-> inserting some initial data to database is useful in some cases.
+    Doctrine migrations are designed for schema changes, not for inserting data to the database.
+Although, inserting some initial data to database is useful in some cases.

 Now that you know how to create a migration, let's create a couple of migrations for our *Blog* sample.